B987352101_O1995.pdf

 broken, so peace was declared.
 Nuku returned to Hawaiki

-when he had repaired the damage that the storm had
+repaired the damage that the storm had

 wrought, but Manaia remained in Aotearoa, and formed